 The FBI must continue to invest in the future.
+The threats we face as a nation have never been greater or more diverse and the expectations placed on the FBI have never been higher.
 Threat actors continue to evolve and become more sophisticated, and so must the FBI.
 Facilities investments represent only a portion of those areas that will require resources and energy.
 As data usage continues to expand, the FBI continues to execute its network improvement strategy given current and projected network infrastructure gaps.
 Developing more sophisticated ways to ingest and transport this data is only part of the equation.
 The opportunities to leverage this data for maximum operational gain continue to require greater investments in analytical tools and data structure design.
 The security of this data from external and internal threat actors requires enhanced network monitoring.
 Technology improvements are also essential in the identification of DarkNet marketplaces used to facilitate the opioid crisis and the investigation of CI threat actors seeking to influence U.S. domestic life, among other threat areas.